Summer Residence Hall Manager

 - Plan and conduct weekly meetings for staff assigned to the hall.

-- Keep in close contact with the Office of Housing to discuss staff-related issues.
+- Keep in close contact with the Office of Residential Life to discuss staff-related issues.

 - Complete end-of-summer staff performance evaluations on each reporting staff member.